The Internet Is Forever, but We Are Going to Fade Away Anyway | Blogcritics

 Now this same person has also recently told me that he recently reached 2,000 followers on one of his sites.
 He seemed extremely proud of this accomplishment, but I felt it was a dubious one at best.
 I asked him how many of those people he really knew, and his response was “maybe four or five of them.”
 Hmm.

 If we are indeed moving into this paperless world, then our fading away is more likely and will come more quickly.
 People who are followers can only follow you if you post, hence the insatiable need to keep posting.
 Think about YouTube – 60 hours of content is uploaded every 60 seconds.
 With all that content you should know that most people view only the first minute or so of a video – they don’t watch the whole thing.
-With written posts the average view times goes down to a matter of seconds for most of the people clicking on them.
+With written posts the average view time goes down to a matter of seconds for most of the people clicking on them.
 Alas, the current attention span is a short one.

 With so much free content from which to choose, there is no feeling of permanence even if the Internet is forever.
 Our work, our images, and our lives are out there and then passed over.
 I have no confidence that my work will remain online and available forever, and even if it is who will want to access it?